WhatzGames/Dest/README.md

 # Dest
-A fluent assertions framework, created for and using the built-in assertions from Deno.
+Dest is an _intuitive_, _declarative_ and _easy to use_ fluent assertion framework which is written in Typescript and tested with the [Deno](https://deno.land) Framework.